Hubble Space Telescope out of safe mode after software glitch

 Additional attempts to close the door with commands sent directly to the primary motor also failed, but the same instructions appeared to work when directed to a backup motor.
 Hubble’s computer software has been updated to make that motor primary while engineers continue troubleshooting.

 As if all that wasn’t enough, when moving the spacecraft out of safe mode, the Wide Field Camera 3 ran into an error that prevented it from returning to operation.
-The engineering team is reviewing telemetry to determine corrective action.
-All other systems powered up normally.
+After a detailed analysis, engineers determined the glitch was caused by an aging power supply and low temperatures resulting from safe mode operations.
+The camera was successfully returned to service on 13 March.